front-doorxyz/web-app/README.md

 - Enable individuals and community leads to refer-to-earn from their professional networks Front Door uses Web3 tools and technology to solve a Web2 human coordination problem with a huge size of prize.

+We are looking for Development Partners to Beta Test the Application and give us feedback for improvement.
+If your interested in doing so please reach out to Thomas@Front-Door.xyz

 ## Problem

 A few key factors block scalable cooperation within the Recruitment ecosystem, revolving around Trust, Reputation, Incentive Design, and Transparency.